GT Writing Task 2 (Essay Writing) Sample # 30

 Some people think that a sense of competition in children should be encouraged.
 Others believe that children who are taught to co-operate rather than compete become more useful adults.

 Discuss both these views and give your own opinion.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

-In the beginning of human history, when our early human ancestors used to live in the cave, the idea of carrying a “sense of competition” was perfectly alright because we had to fight with the animals and many other adverse situations to survive.
+At the beginning of human history, when our early human ancestors used to live in the cave, the idea of carrying a “sense of competition” was perfectly alright because we had to fight with animals and many other adverse situations to survive.
 But, we don’t live in the “cave” age anymore, and as such, encouraging children to compete against each other is not needed, according to many.
 In this essay, I will discuss both views but personally, I am in favour of teaching cooperation rather than competition to children.

 To begin with, by our very nature, we want to blend within a crowd, we want to identify ourselves with a certain group, be it a religious group, a musical band, a football team or a political party.
-In order to grow and evolve, we need to feel connected to other people, we need to learn from them, and we learn from our peers, instead of actually remaining busy competing against each other.
-So, in a sense, it is fair to assume that we are born to “co-operators” and we should teach our children to help others, not to fight to accumulate as much as they can.
+In order to grow and evolve, we need to feel connected to other people, we need to learn from them, and learn from our peers, instead of actually remaining busy competing against each other.
+So, in a sense, it is fair to assume that we are born to be “co-operators” and we should teach our children to help others, not to fight to accumulate as much as they can.

-To draw the conclusion, co-operation is what we actually need to teach our children if we genuinely want to live in a better world, instead of encouraging our children to compete against each other.
+To draw the conclusion, cooperation is what we actually need to teach our children if we genuinely want to live in a better world, instead of encouraging our children to compete against each other.